clemos/meadowlark/README.md

 FB_APPSECRET=
 GMAIL_USER=
 GMAIL_PASSWORD=
+TWITTER_CONSUMERKEY=
+TWITTER_CONSUMERSECRET=
 ```

-Fill in the blanks, and they will be imported to process.env with the help of [node-env-file](https://www.npmjs.com/package/node-env-file).
+Fill in the blanks, and they will be imported with the help of [node-env-file](https://www.npmjs.com/package/node-env-file).

 ## Tests